The Benefits of College Counseling vs Life Coaching

 How the College Success Coaching Program Can Help

 While college counseling focuses on mental health, our College Success Coaching Program is designed to help students navigate the non-clinical challenges of college life.
-We work with students to:
+When comparing college counseling vs life coaching, this program clearly aligns with the life coaching approach, focusing on personal growth and goal achievement rather than addressing mental health concerns.

 • Improve time management and organizational skills